 - Drones should not be flown over 400 feet above any physical terrain or body of water.

 - Avoid flying drones close to planes or airports.
 Horizontal separation of at least 6 kilometers (3.7 miles) from any aerodrome is required.

 - Using a drone to commit a crime is against the law.

-- It is illegal to fly a drone over public or private property for aerial photography.
+- Flying a drone over public or private property for aerial photography is illegal.
 Under Georgian law, violations of one’s privacy rights are punishable.